andrasq/node-docs/baas-cpu-usage.md

-The remaining 1.4 ms includes decoding parameters, routing the call, encoding the response, and updating multiple logfiles, just a little time spent in each of many different functions, and we did not investigate these in more detail.
+The remaining 1.4 ms includes decoding parameters, routing the call, encoding the response, and updating multiple logfiles, just a little time spent in each of many different functions that we did not investigate these in more detail.

 The timing information suggested areas to explore:  speedup available from reusing connections, opportunities for caching, and timing the overhead of the `request`